openhwgroup/cva5/README.md

+# Documentation and Project Setup
+For up-to-date documentation, as well as an automated build environment setup, refer to [Taiga Project](https://gitlab.com/sfu-rcl/taiga-project)

 # Taiga

 Taiga is a 32-bit RISC-V processor designed for FPGAs supporting the Multiply/Divide and Atomic extensions (RV32IMA).
 The processor is written in SystemVerilog and has been designed to be both highly extensible and highly configurable.